Guillenfe/Guillenfe/README.md

 I began my professional journey in 2020 during the covid pandemic, where I started working as an online **freelance illustrator**.
-Soon after that, I studied **3D animation** and then I joined a postgraduate visual design art program in **U-Tad**, where I got the chance to work in *[Bugs N' Guns](https://store.steampowered.com/app/2648130/Bugs_N_Guns/)*.
+Soon after that, I studied **3D animation** and then I joined a postgraduate visual design art program in **U-Tad**, where I got to work in *[Bugs N' Guns](https://store.steampowered.com/app/2648130/Bugs_N_Guns/)*.

 In 2024 I joined the Ao Norte team, working as a 3D artist in the game *[Tiny Garden](https://store.steampowered.com/app/2812450/Tiny_Garden/)*.

 That same year I took a **Python** summer course, where I found a passion for **programming and development** and decided to make it my career.

-Currently, I'm working on my degree and finding projects to take part in .
+Currently, I'm working on my degree and finding projects to take part in.

 ## Skills
 ### Languages